-- 9.1 In general, we would always try to discuss any concerns the school may have with the child's parents, the DSL will always be consulted prior to, and be aware of any such contact and provide guidance and a lead role.
-Wherever possible, parents need to know we have worries about their child.
+- 9.1 As a starting principle, we would always try to discuss any concerns the school may have with the child's parents, the DSL will always be consulted prior to, and be aware of any such contact and provide guidance and a lead role.
+Wherever possible, parents need to know we have are worries about their child.
 However, we will not discuss concerns if we believe that this would place the child at greater risk or lead to loss of evidence for a police investigation. - 9.2 Any reason not to communicate concerns with parents will be fully explained and documented. - 9.3 It is important to record and consider the child's wishes and feelings, as part of planning what action to take in relation to concerns about their welfare.
 Capturing the lived experience of the child is paramount to ensure that actions remain child-centred model to capture the child's lived experience and their own words when possible. - 9.4 When talking to children, we will take account of their age, understanding and preferred language, which may not be English.
 It is also important to consider how a SEND child may need support in communicating. - 9.5 How you talk to a child will also depend on the substance and seriousness of the concerns.
 Advice may need to be taken from SaPH or the police to ensure that neither the safety of the child nor any subsequent investigation is jeopardised.
 Further advice can also be obtained from the Safeguarding in Education Team. - 9.6 If concerns have arisen as a result of information given by a child, it is important to reassure the child but not to promise confidentiality. - 9.7 As DSL you should expect and require that all safeguarding concerns will be discussed with the you.
-As outlined above, where possible parents will be contacted and agreement sought to make a RFS to SaPH, unless you consider that this would place the child at increased risk of significant harm. - 9.8 We do not need the parents' consent to progress a RFS if it is considered that the child to be in need of protection, although parents will ultimately be made aware of which organisation made the RFS.
+As outlined above, where possible parents will be contacted and agreement sought to make a RFS to SaPH, unless you consider that this would place the child at increased risk of significant harm. - 9.8 We do not need the parents' consent to progress a RFS if it is considered the child to be in need of protection, although parents will ultimately be made aware of which organisation made the RFS.
 If parents refuse to give consent to a RFS but a decision is made to continue, this will be made clear to SaPH.
-The DSL will support and lead on this communication. - 9.9 Where a RFS is made without consent the decision making and reason will be recorded. - 9.10 When a RFS is made, the DSL will decide what the child and parents will be told, by whom and when.
-The school as a relevant agency, should be part of discussions with statutory safeguarding partners to agree to the levels for the different types of assessment as part of local arrangements.
+The DSL will support and lead on this communication.
+SaPH will lead on decision making around threshold and advise accordingly if consent is to be overruled. - 9.9 Where a RFS is made without consent the decision making and reason will be recorded. - 9.10 When a RFS is made, the DSL in conjunction with SaPH will decide what the child and parents will be told, by whom and when.
+The school as a relevant agency, should be part of discussions with statutory safeguarding partners to agree to the levels for the different types of assessment as part of local arrangements. - 9.11 Every effort will be made to provide the right level of support at the right time, prioritising the safety and well-being of the children involved.

-Safer workforce and managing allegations against staff and volunteers
+10. Safer workforce and managing allegations against staff and volunteers